Upgrades and Repairs to Stained-Glass Window

 With the full support of the Vestry, there is now a task force in place to serve as the primary liaison between those working directly on our stained-glass window project and the parish.
 The task force is made up of Junior Warden Beth Capell, Vestry Member Elise Keddie, Janet Lane, Pierre Neu, and our rector.
 All the lay members of the task force have a long history with St. Martin’s and have shown extraordinary dedication to our parish, as well as having crucial technical expertise in various areas.

-It was determined by Nzilani Glass and Pemberton Engineering that the restoration cannot be done by extracting panels, but rather must be done in situ.
+It was determined by Nzilani Glass and Pemberton Engineering that the restoration could not be done by extracting panels, but rather must be done in situ.

 On June 10, 2024 St. Martin’s signed a contract with Nzilani Glass Restoration to clean and restore our beautiful ceiling stained-glass window.
-Work began on September 23 and is expected to last approximately one month.
+Work began on September 23, 2024.
 Scaffolding will be installed throughout the church so that the Nzilani team can work from above and from below the window at the same time.
 The size of the scaffolding will require us to worship outside the church building while the work is being done.
-We will continue to post updates on this project as plans are finalized.
+We will continue to post updates on this project throughout.

 Worship in the Parish Hall beginning Sunday, September 29